vdz/movie-buff/README.md

 ## Design Approach
 While the instruction that were provided were great, still some motivational points for an app like these are obsccure and decisions should be made.
 So...

-I had approched this pfrom a perspective of a rich client app that will grow and evolve.
+I had approched this from a perspective of a rich client app that will grow and evolve.
 So I would like to have a) high **maintainability** and b) high **performance**.

 ### Maintainability
 By using Redux with Listener middleware (RTK) in a specific way I'd presented here you may (and should) keep all of the other pieces very dumb and declarative: